cypher256/java-extension-pack/README.md

 <br>

 ## JDK Auto-configuration
-Automatically configure the JDK and build tools.
+Automatically configure multiple versions of the JDK and build tools.
 You can check the detected JDK in User `settings.json` described later or Output (Ctrl + Shift + U) ≫ Dropdown: `Auto Config Java`.
 If there are multiple JDKs of the same version, the latest minor version among them is used.
 If you manually install or update the JDK and want to force update the configuration of VSCode, restart VSCode or execute **>Developer: Reload Window** from the command palette (F1 or Ctrl/Cmd + Shift + P).
 These apply to User `settings.json` (VSCode global), but can be manually edited to customize them.
 If you want to customize your settings even further, consider using [workspace settings](https://code.visualstudio.com/docs/getstarted/settings) or [profiles](https://code.visualstudio.com/docs/editor/profiles).

 1. Auto-fix invalid JDK configuration (e.g. `/java/bin` -> `/java`)
 1. Auto-remove configuration entries when JDK uninstalled or version path changed